pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 ```

 ## Search for streams
-The search functionality for streams is exposed through the REST API and the client libraries method ``GetStreamsAsync``.
+Streams search is exposed through the REST API and the client libraries method ``GetStreamsAsync``.

 **Searcheable Properties**
 | Property          | Searchable  |